 In January 2017, Head for Points generated 1,406,000 page views from 304,000 unique visitors.
 In a good week, alexa.com ranks Head for Points as one of the 1,300 most visited websites in the UK.
 Full readership data can be found on the ‘Contact Us’ page.

 My colleague Anika focuses on hotel and flight reviews, competitions and general travel news for Head for Points.
 She is also Editor of Shopper Points, a site focussed on collecting Tesco Clubcard and Nectar points.

 What do you write about?

-There are usually two or three new posts each day.
-About 50% of the posts on Head for Points are about Avios points – how to earn them easily and cheaply and how to spend them most effectively.
+There are three new articles each day.
+About 50% of the posts on Head for Points are about British Airways and Avios points – how to earn Avios easily and cheaply and how to spend them most effectively.
 This means we cover:

 - British Airways Executive Club

 - Aer Lingus AerClub

 We also cover other loyalty schemes which allow you to convert your points into Avios: